Playwright, screenwriter and producer DAVID RAMBO was born May 28, 1955 and grew up in Spring City, Pennsylvania.

 His “day job,” selling real estate, took off; his acting career stalled.

-However, his head remained full of stories and his heart belonged to drama, so he thought nothing of it when, during a raining Sunday open house with no lookers, he started to write a play on the blank side of the property information sheets.
+During a raining Sunday open house with no lookers, he started to write a play on the blank side of the property information sheets.

 That early play, and several that followed weren’t produced.
 But they helped secure an agent, Mary Harden, and the attention of non-profit playwright-development programs such as A.S.K.
 Theatre Projects, and the Ashland New Plays Festival.